Kat2800/Mojito/README.md

 # About
 Mojito is swiss army knife for ethical hacking (educational purposes only) and penetration testing, it runs on a raspberry pi 0 w/wh that use a wavseshare 1.44 inch lcd HAT display.
 It has a collection of hacking tools and it is based on Kali Linux.
-This project is called "Mojito" beacuse while the developers were coding this project, they were drinking Mojitos (maked by @rickyfili10)
 <br>

 # REQUIREMENTS 📃